coder/docs/getting-started/admin.md

 ## Additional information

-Finally, we encourage you to look through the various [Guides](../guides/index.md) in our public documentation, as it contains more detailed information on specific
+We encourage you to look through the various [Guides](../guides/index.md) in our public documentation, as it contains more detailed information on specific use cases and topics.